Mastering the Digital Age

 This course covers (i) an introduction to modern commodity hardware architecture and Operating Systems with an emphasis on their co-design; (ii) concurrent and efficient code for modern machines; (iii) reasoning about concurrent performance including context switch, cache coherence, and non-uniform memory access costs; (iv) The process abstraction, protection, and isolation; (v) Controlling devices through the operating system – device drivers; (vi) System calls; (vii) Virtualization.CS 6014

-This course covers (i) Internet software and hardware components, protocols (e.g., TCP/IP), Internet performance metrics; (ii) Mobile and wireless networking; (iii) Socket programming and applications; (iv) Software defined networking, network function virtualization; (v) Causes and effects of computer and network vulnerabilities (e.g., poor code, limited access control); (vi) Solutions for securing computer and networked systems through cryptography, security-aware programming/coding, and careful protocol design; (vii) DDoS prevention, end-to-end analysis of spam-value chain; (viii) concepts of indirection and randomization in network architectures.CS 6015
+This course covers (i) Internet software and hardware components, protocols (e.g., TCP/IP), Internet performance metrics; (ii) Mobile and wireless networking; (iii) Socket programming and applications; (iv) Software defined networking, network function virtualization; (v) Causes and effects of computer and network vulnerabilities (e.g., poor code, limited access control); (vi) Solutions for securing computer and networked systems through cryptography, security-aware programming/coding, and careful protocol design; (vii) DDoS prevention, end-to-end analysis of spam-value chain; (viii) concepts of indirection and randomization in network architectures.Summer (Year 1)

 CS 6016